 Major credit card companies such as Visa, MasterCard, Discover, and American Express have together created over 100 “reason codes” to classify the chargeback requests that they receive.
 For example, Visa has more than two dozen reason codes, ranging from to “Incorrect Currency” to “Not as Described or Defective Merchandise/Services.”

-Although there are a variety of reasons why customers might request a chargeback, most can be placed in one of the broader categories below.
+Although there are a variety of reasons why customers might request one, most can be categorized into any of the broader categories below.

 This category includes both technical problems and human error.
 The system might have charged the customer twice for the same transaction, or an employee may have entered an extra number to the price of the merchandise.